intel/rohd-hcl/doc/parity.md

 # Parity

-ROHD HCL implements `Parity` functionality class that other modules can extend for error checking.
+ROHD HCL implements `Parity` functionality class that other modules can apply error checking.
 For satisfying the functionality of Parity error checking in `Logic` data, ROHD HCL provides 2 `Module`, namely `ParityTransmitter` and `ParityReceiver`.

 ## Parity Transmitter